Error-404-bob/kirpi/readme.md

-transformPoint(x:float,y:float)    #converts the given 2D position from global coordinates into screen-space. inverseTransformPoint(x:float,y:float)    #converts the given 2D position from screen-space into global coordinates. replaceTransform(t: Transform)    #replaces the current coordinate transformation with the given Transform object.
+transformPoint(x:float,y:float)    #converts the given 2D position from global coordinates into screen-space. inverseTransformPoint(x:float,y:float)    #converts the given 2D position from screen-space into global coordinates. replaceTransform(t: Transform)    #replaces the current coordinate transformation with the given Transform object. pushState()     #copies the current drawing state (color, line settings, font, etc.) and pushes it onto the state stack. popState()      #Restores the previous drawing state by popping it from the state stack.

 #Object Creation
 newTexture(filename:string):Texture    #creates a new Texture.